Missouri State Public Defender

-Missouri State Public Defender (MSPD) provides legal representation to indigent individuals accused of or convicted of crimes in Missouri at the levels of the state trial court, state appellate court, Missouri Supreme Court, and the United States Supreme Court.
+Missouri State Public Defender (MSPD) provides legal representation to indigent individuals accused or convicted of crimes in Missouri at the levels of the state trial court, state appellate court, Missouri Supreme Court, and the United States Supreme Court.

 History

-The constitutional requirement for the public defender system at all levels of government was established in 1963 by Gideon v.
+The constitutional requirement for the public defender system at all levels of government was established in 1963 with the Supreme Court ruling Gideon v.
 Wainwright.
-The Missouri State Public Defender System was established in 1972.
+The Missouri State Public Defender System was later established in 1972.
 By 1973, there were 14 public defender offices in the state of Missouri.
 In 1976, the Public Defender Commission was created to appoint full-time public defenders to four-year terms and to oversee the system.
-Legal representation was provided for a felony, juvenile, and misdemeanor cases when the offence charged could result in jail time.
-By 1977, the total number of public defender offices had reached 18.
+Legal representation was provided for felony, juvenile, and misdemeanor cases when the offence charged could result in jail time.
+By 1977, the total number of public defender offices had increased to 18.

 In 1982, a house bill amended the system with the creation of the Office of State Public Defender (OSPD) as an independent department of the judicial branch of state government.
 By 1987, 23 public defender offices existed and employed 233 people.
 The remainder of the state was served by contracts with private attorneys.
 At that time, the system provided representation in more than 41,000 cases annually.